whatmakeart/whatmakeart.github.io/content/courses/sewing-and-fabrication/2024-fall/03-fabric-fabrication/03-04-pocket-bag-assignment.md

 ---
 title: 03.04 Pocket Bag Assignment
 date: 2024-09-16T09:00:00
-lastmod: 2024-09-16T11:57:44
+lastmod: 2024-09-20T16:29:07
 ---

+## Assignment Deliverables

-Sew a bag of your own design with a zipper closure and pockets.
+1. Sew a bag of your own design with a zipper closure and a minimum of 2 pockets.
+Bring the sewn bag to class.

 ## Requirements